Bivurnum/decomps-resources/wiki_sections/SCRIPTING.md

 [(back to top)](#scripting)

 ## Map Scripts
 Map scripts are special scripts that run under certain conditions; for example, after you warp into a map or after you close a menu.
 Every script file is required to have a mapscripts function at the top (below the constants), even if you don't use any map scripts.
+You cannot have more than one mapscripts function per file.
 An empty mapscripts function looks like this:
 ```
 Route102_MapScripts::
 	.byte 0